bobtfish/terraform-example-mesos-cluster/README.md

     make deploywww

-This will deploy the hello world app (from the mesosphere tutorial linked above) named '/www' into marathon, and after a couple of mins, you should be able to access it from www.mesos.notanisp.net
+This will deploy the hello world app (from the mesosphere tutorial linked above) named '/www' into marathon, and after a couple of mins, you should be able to access it from http://www.mesos.notanisp.net

+You can get get app / admin interfaces using the following makefile targets:

+    make getwww
+    make getmesos
+    make getmarathon

 Any additional apps you launch in Marathon with names like /someapp will be automatically bound to a vhost on the load balancer.